ckevar/rpi-mmal-demo/opencv_demo/README.md

 I have never installed opencv this way in any platform either raspberry, laptops or desktops.

 ### compiling
-This is quiet tricky, I'm writting a blog on this, but for now you can follow either the [official OpenCV tutorial](https://docs.opencv.org/4.1.2/d7/d9f/tutorial_linux_install.html) or [this one](https://www.learnopencv.com/install-opencv-4-on-raspberry-pi/) by Learnopencv.com.
+This is kinda tricky, I'm writting a blog on this, but for now you can follow either the [official OpenCV tutorial](https://docs.opencv.org/4.1.2/d7/d9f/tutorial_linux_install.html) or [this one](https://www.learnopencv.com/install-opencv-4-on-raspberry-pi/) by Learnopencv.com.
 In the last one I recommend to add this flag when running CMake:
 ```
 -DOPENCV_GENERATE_PKGCONFIG=ON
 ```